 We cover what these terms both mean, and what the figures are for all our lenders; let’s dive in:.

-The representative APR of a loan is the effective rate of interest that is paid by at least 51% of a company’s customers taking into account all charges and fees associated with that product.
+The representative APR of a loan is the effective rate of interest that is paid by at least 51% of a company’s customers considering all charges and fees associated with that product.

 The idea is that it gives you a fair indication of the actual total cost of a product.

-This was introduced as a result of companies advertising low interest rates (to appear cheap) but then adding lots of other fees and charges making the overall cost actually higher.
+This was introduced as a result of companies advertising low-interest rates (to appear cheap) but then adding lots of other fees and charges making the overall cost higher.

-So the representative APRs listed below are for that particular lender; for example, Amigo’s representative APR is 49.9%, therefore over 51% of Amigo’s customers paid an effective rate of 49.9% for their loan with Amigo.
+So, the representative APRs listed below are for that lender; for example, Amigo’s representative APR is 49.9%, therefore over 51% of Amigo’s customers paid an effective rate of 49.9% for their loan with Amigo.